As a doctor, one of the most challenging aspects of running your practice is connecting with potential patients and letting them know you exist.

 However, you should be wary when looking at your analytics.

 You’ll likely notice that some sources, such as paid ads, produce immediate results while other channels, such as SEO, don’t provide an immediate ROI.

 Therefore, be sure to stick with each channel you choose to experiment with for a good amount of time and research the average time it will take to see results from each channel.

 Once you have about a year of data, re-evaluate your strategy and see which channels are producing the best results and which ones are failing.

 While the number of tactics and strategies you can leverage may seem overwhelming, you don’t have to use every single one of them.
 Start by choosing just a few and give them some time to really start working.
 For example, SEO and content marketing likely won’t produce noticeable results for about a year.
 However, once you have built some traction, they will compound over time with little additional effort.

 Above all, continue talking to your patients to ensure you produce the best patient experience possible.
 Survey them after every visit and re-evaluate how you can better serve your patients and make them feel comfortable.
 At the end of the day, the best marketing strategy is simply incredible service delivered in a personalized manner.

-If you need more help with your doctors marketing strategy, you can always reach out to us here at Stodzy, and we’d be happy to go over your marketing strategy.
+If you need more help with your marketing strategy, you can always reach out to us here at Stodzy, and we’d be happy to go over your marketing strategy.